EternalBlissed/emulation-station-nix/README.md

 This repository contains a Nix-flake development environment for emulating various game consoles and computers.

-## Description

-A Nix-flake dev environment for emulating games.

 ## Setup

 To use this development environment, ensure you have Nix installed.
 Then, run the following commands: